jttilley/readMeGenerator/README.md

 ## Tests
 * run it and answer the questions
-* use semicolons to seperate a list
+* try using semicolons to create a bulleted list
 * include a colon to start a list if you would like
-* add a local photo
+* try adding a photo from a local folder
+* try leaving the photo question blank
+* try including 1 link, or both links, or no links
+* try selecting APIs or Other in the Techs used list, and you will be asked extra questions
+* try adding more than one author, or just a single author

 ## Questions
-If you have any questions you can email me at: jttilley007@yahoo.com
+If you have any questions you can email me at: jttilley007@gmail.com

 Also feel free to check out my GitHub page here: https://github.com/jttilley